29.12.2025

 Toolkit, 2021.
 Produced during Francesca's residency with Whitechapel Gallery.
 Photography by Marta Fernandez Canut and Andy Keate.
 Image courtesy of Francesca Anfossi

-It is this perpetual conversation between community and making that so defines Francesca’s work and has enabled Rochester Square to become an engine for social life.
-Alongside hosting workshops, gardening clubs and studio spaces, Monday’s are dedicated to communal lunches for Studio Members (who also garden together), and between 2017 and 2019 bi-monthly dinners would be held for friends and neighbours to celebrate the studio’s activities.
-Here, meals would be cooked by volunteers and eaten from handmade bowls by Rochester’s artists.
+It is this ongoing conversation between community and making that defines Francesca’s work and has allowed Rochester Square to become an engine for social life.
+Mondays are dedicated to communal lunches for the centre’sStudio Members, while between 2017 and 2019, this spirit of gathering extended to friends and neighbours, who were invited to bi-monthly dinners celebrating the studio’s activities.
+Meals were cooked by volunteers and eaten from handmade bowls by the artists themselves.
 “Much of what we do is about giving the participants involved opportunities to learn new skills and form new social bonds” says Francesca.
 “Rochester Square allows me that direct engagement, and as a result the barriers between art and craft, professional and amateur, work and leisure are removed.”

 Communal lunch at Rochester Square.
 Image courtesy of Rochester Square